laforge49/JActor2/README.md

 1. A Plant is created.
 Plant in turn creates the thread pool.
 2. A blade, A, is created, which in turn creates its own reactor.
-3. A request bound to blade A, Start, is created.
+3. An operation bound to blade A, Start, is created.
-4. The Start request is added to the inbox of A's reactor.
+4. The Start operation is added to the inbox of A's reactor.
 5. The main thread waits for an assured response or an exception.
-(A [ReactorClosedException](http://www.agilewiki.org/docs/api/org/agilewiki/jactor2/core/reactors/ReactorClosedException.html) is thrown if the Start request hangs.)
+(A [ReactorClosedException](http://www.agilewiki.org/docs/api/org/agilewiki/jactor2/core/reactors/ReactorClosedException.html) is thrown if the Start operation hangs.)
 6. The plant is closed, which in turn closes blade A's reactor and the thread pool.

 ![Image](images/call.jpg)